google/trax/README.md

 Trax code is structured in a way that allows you to understand deep learning from scratch.
-We start with basic maths and go through layers, models, models, supervised and reinforcement learning.
+We start with basic maths and go through layers, models, supervised and reinforcement learning.
 We get to advanced deep learning results, including recent papers such as [Reformer - The Efficient Transformer](https://arxiv.org/abs/2001.04451), selected for oral presentation at [ICLR 2020](https://iclr.cc/Conferences/2020/).

 The main steps needed to understand deep learning correspond to sub-directories in Trax code:

-* [math/](https://github.com/google/trax/tree/master/trax/math) &mdash; basic math operations (like numpy, gradients) and ways to accelerate them on GPUs and TPUs (through [JAX](https://github.com/google/jax) and [TensorFlow](https://www.tensorflow.org/))
+* [math/](https://github.com/google/trax/tree/master/trax/math) &mdash; basic math operations and ways to accelerate them on GPUs and TPUs (through [JAX](https://github.com/google/jax) and [TensorFlow](https://www.tensorflow.org/))
 * [layers/](https://github.com/google/trax/tree/master/trax/layers) are the basic building blocks of neural networks and here you'll find how they are build and all the needed ones
 * [models/](https://github.com/google/trax/tree/master/trax/models) contains all basic models (MLP, ResNet, Transformer, ...) and a number of new research models
 * [optimizers/](https://github.com/google/trax/tree/master/trax/optimizers) is a directory with optimizers needed for deep learning